SADI-S Surgery in Mexico — From $6,900, ~75–80% Excess Weight Loss

 “Doctor recommended SADI-S over DS because the recovery is easier.
 He was right — felt 90% normal at 3 weeks.
 Down 95 lb.”

 “Vallarta location for my SADI-S. Hospital was excellent, recovered at the beach.
-Diabetes gone in days.
+Blood-sugar levels improved significantly within weeks.
 Down 85 lb at 9 months.”

 Frequently Asked Questions